CLOSE-IN: The Kings and Knights IPL Show on Dussehra

 The final of the IPL has no such act but the battle for supremacy to clinch the most prestigious T20 title.
 The day they will do so is such an auspicious occasion, "Dussehra", when the Super Kings of Chennai take on the Knights of Kolkata.

 The Kings have a pedigree behind them.
 They have won the tournament on three occasions and have always been a side to beat.
 Mahendra Singh Dhoni has been their inspirational and respected leader whose presence itself has had opponents worried.
 Captain Dhoni, may have a temperament that is unshakable but he also has a mind that calculates a situation with computer-like accuracy.
-Like Ram's arrow of Brahma that pierced through the heart of Ravana to kill him, Dhoni's cameo knock to demolish Delhi C'pital's has shown that he has regained his armory to become a dreaded finisher.
+Like Ram's arrow of Brahma that pierced through the heart of Ravana to kill him, Dhoni's cameo knocks to demolish Delhi Capital's has shown that he has regained his armoury to become a dreaded finisher.

 The Chennai Super Kings have had the luxury of a few days of rest and recreation which has given them time to recover from any small niggles and strains they might have.
 A fresh CSK side will have an advantage especially as they have some older legs that needed a longer time in which to recover.